 I would have thought that being called skinny would have felt like a compliment, that I’d be doing a skinny dance, reveling that my baby fat was finally gone, and my “such a pretty face” was not a consolation prize.
 Instead, I thought it was weird and wondered why anybody would say that.
 I thought it reflected poorly on the speaker.

 Being called fat had always shamed me; I felt called out and receded into myself.
 Never mind that I was the size my body wanted to be, that I was healthy, that I cared for my body, used it well and loved it.
 I reacted emotionally, giving people who spoke these words power.
 I let myself feel wrong.

-Being called skinny wasn’t shaming, because skinny equals good in our culture, in the community I grew up in, and in my families.
+Being called skinny wasn’t shaming, because skinny equals good in our culture, in the community I grew up in, and in my family.
 Suddenly, the idea that someone would comment on my body, in casual conversation, seemed completely absurd.
-I could see the comments for exactly what they were – intrusions.
+I could see the comments for exactly what they were: intrusions.
 My skinny was none of their business.
 My body was not presented to them for comment.